ardinsys/financial-charts/README.md

 **Documentation is work in progress.
 This is just a basic outline, what you can do and how can you use the basic features.**

 Canvas based charting library for price charts with a dead simple API, which supports themes, custom locales or even a full custom formatter for dates and prices.
+Still optimized for trading applications, keeping the bundle tiny (16.5 kB gzipped, no third party dependencies) and exposing hooks for controllers, themes, locales and formatters.

 ## Features